 Once you download Panda and run the setup, most everything else is automatic.
 Panda Dome does not require you to pick and choose settings during the setup process.
 All of this is set for you after the installation.
 The most essential features are turned on by default.
 That includes Real-Time Monitoring (Antivirus), Safe Browsing, Process Monitor, USB Protection, and Personal Firewall.

 Any setup needed afterward is fully dependent on the additional features you want to utilize, especially if you plan to upgrade the service.
 Several of the features not immediately essential to antivirus protection are turned off by default.

-Panda Security completely overhauled its UI for 2018.
+Panda Security completely overhauled its UI in 2018.
 Here’s what the UI used to look like for its Panda Global Protection 2017 software:

 And here’s what the new Panda Dome software looks like now: